 PURPOSE: During the International Year of the Potato, celebrated in 2008, FAO and CIP helped forge partnerships worldwide to address critical aspects of sustainable potato production.
+The observance will also be used to underscore the importance of the crop to combating hunger and poverty and addressing environmental threats to agrifood systems.
+The roles of small-scale family farmers, a significant proportion of whom are women, in safeguarding the wide spectrum of the crop’s diversity, will also be recognized, while the cultural and culinary dimensions of the crop’s cultivation and consumption will be celebrated.
 Let’s review some technical, socio-economic, policy and institutional factors that currently constrain increased potato production and productivity in tropical and subtropical countries.
 It presents Good Agriculture Practices relevant to potato production, and indicators and recommendations for action in key areas, from the utilization of potato biodiversity and improvements in seed systems, to soil management, insect pest and disease control and opportunities for value addition.
 Let’s outline a new policy and research agenda for the potato sub-sector that aims at making a real contribution to the eradication of hunger and poverty.

-FORUM: “Harvesting diversity feeding hope.”
-International Day of Potato 2024.
-A staple food for the world’s population, potatoes are rich in carbohydrates, providing a primary source of energy.
+FORUM: “Shaping history, feeding the future.”
+International Day of Potato 2025.
+The theme of the 2nd observance will acknowledge the potato’s deep historical and cultural significance and its evolving role in today's global agrifood systems.
+As a staple food for the world’s population, potatoes are rich in carbohydrates, providing a primary source of energy.
 They also contain several micro-nutrients including B vitamins, vitamin C, folate, potassium, phosphorus, and magnesium.
+During the day, we spotlight the potato, Solanum tuberosum (L.) – a crop regularly consumed by billions of people.
+Potatoes are a key crop across diverse farming systems globally, ranging from smallholders producing diverse heirloom varieties by hand in the Andes, to vast commercial, mechanized farms in different continents.
+Potatoes contribute to the food security and nutrition as well as and livelihoods and employment of people in rural and urban areas the world over.
 Potatoes are a vital part of the global food system and play a critical role in strengthening world food security and alleviating poverty.
 The Sustainable production of potato can contribute to all four pillars of food security: availability, access, utilization, and stability.
 Due to its large genetic diversity, and its current cultivation and demand, potato research and innovation can contribute to sustainable agrifood systems and help to achieve Zero Hunger and the Sustainable Development Goals.
 Follow the conversations with the hashtags: #30May, #Potato, #InternationalDayOfPotato.

 PODCASTS: When we consume a range of potato varieties, we not only enrich our culinary cultures but also support the conservation of agricultural biodiversity.
 With thousands of varieties – each unique in colour, size, taste and nutritional properties, potato is more than just a staple crop, it is often the basis for culinary creativity and a key element in diverse agrifood systems.
 Listen to the audio-podcast!